squarematr1x/Game-of-Life-with-Pygame/README.md

 # Game-of-Life-with-Pygame

-Creating GUI with Pygame to demonstrate [John Conway's famous cellular automata](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Creating a GUI with Pygame to demonstrate [John Conway's famous cellular automata](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## Rules
 * Any live cell with fewer than two live neighbours dies, as if by underpopulation.